3dct/open_iA/WEBSOCKETS.md

 These commands are ignored by the server while waiting for dataset load.

 * If the dataset load operation succeeds, those previous commands can simply be ignored.
 * If the dataset load fails, the commands are lost and the server and client are no longer in sync.
 As both the server and client aren't expected to buffer commands to resolve such cases, the server has to send the entire state of the dataset to the client in an attempt to resynchronize.
+See [Sync Command Chain](#sync-command-chain).

 While dataset load is happening, clients might connect or disconnect: